aabbtree77/aabbtree77.github.io/main.md

 ### <https://github.com/aabbtree77/adast>{: class="w3-monospace w3-text-blue"}

-Sometimes I help Saulius Rakauskas (Infovega) to repair electronic devices.
-He dissects hardware and designs a board/program/requirement, I write codes.
-This is one such marvel machine repaired by us, still in operation (2022).
+A joint work with Saulius Rakauskas (Infovega) to repair an old factory machine (the paper guillotine).
+He dissected hardware, designed the board and set up the software requirements, I wrote the microcontroller code in C (avr-gcc).
+This marvel machine (repaired by us in 2020) is still in operation (2022).

 <br>

 ### <https://github.com/aabbtree77/esp32-mqtt-experiments>{: class="w3-monospace w3-text-blue"}

+Experiments with ESP32, MQTT and MicroPython.
 Despite a very low RAM and limited software, ESP32 enables one to control sensors over Wi-Fi, even with resilience.
 It is a better (cheaper and more hassle-free) technology than [AVR](https://github.com/aabbtree77/atmega88-enc28j60-ethernet) or [embedded Linux](https://jaycarlson.net/embedded-linux/), but only for this exact minimal purpose.
-ESP32 together with MicroPython is not that good as a server or retro/mini computer, but this is a step in the right direction, albeit 40 years later.
+ESP32 is suboptimal as a server or retro/mini computer, but this is a step in the right direction, albeit 40 years later.
 Dan Ingalls: "An operating system is a collection of things that don't fit into a language.
 There shouldn't be one.", 1981.

 <br>

 ### <https://github.com/aabbtree77/twinpeekz>{: class="w3-monospace w3-text-blue"}

-Inspired by the work of **[Balázs Tóth, Tamás Umenhoffer (2009)](https://diglib.eg.org/handle/10.2312/egs.20091048.057-060)** and **[Tomas Öhberg (2017)](https://gitlab.com/tomasoh/100_procent_more_volume)**, as well as **[INSIDE 2016](https://en.wikipedia.org/wiki/Inside_(video_game))** and **[Red Dead Redemption 2](https://en.wikipedia.org/wiki/Red_Dead_Redemption_2)**.
+A full volumetric lighting in Go, following the C/C++ work of **[Balázs Tóth, Tamás Umenhoffer (2009)](https://diglib.eg.org/handle/10.2312/egs.20091048.057-060)** and **[Tomas Öhberg (2017)](https://gitlab.com/tomasoh/100_procent_more_volume)**, as well as admiring **[INSIDE 2016](https://en.wikipedia.org/wiki/Inside_(video_game))** and **[Red Dead Redemption 2](https://en.wikipedia.org/wiki/Red_Dead_Redemption_2)**.
 The code exposes a realistic (multi-pass) OpenGL pipeline in a single Go file and studies the impact of Go's GC.

-I would now ditch **[Go](https://github.com/luk4z7/go-concurrency-guide)** for **[Nim](https://github.com/guzba/gltfviewer)** or even go for **[Zig](https://github.com/hexops/mach-gpu-dawn)**+**[WebGPU](https://surma.dev/things/webgpu/)**, but there are no good 3D backends to build a minimal reliable 3D engine at the moment.
+I would now ditch **[Go](https://github.com/luk4z7/go-concurrency-guide)** for **[Nim](https://github.com/guzba/gltfviewer)** or even go for **[Zig](https://github.com/hexops/mach-gpu-dawn)**+**[WebGPU](https://surma.dev/things/webgpu/)** some day, but these systems still do not solve the most glaring problem of error handling in a 3D backend.
 The unsung hero here is Baldur Karlsson, the creator of **[RenderDoc](https://renderdoc.org/)**.

 <br>